wcagreen/redactatron/README.md

 1. Download the latest release from [GitHub Releases](https://github.com/wcagreen/redactatron/releases)
 2. Extract the executable
-3. Ensure LibreOffice and pdfium are installed and in your system PATH
+3. Ensure the following are installed and in your system PATH:
+   - Pandoc
+   - MiKTeX (for pdflatex PDF engine)
+   - pdfium binaries
 4. Run `Redactatron.exe` (Windows) or `./Redactatron` (macOS/Linux)

 ### Option 2: Build from Source